Naltrexone and Vivitrol

 Is Vivitrol All You Need?

-Taking Vivitrol may make it easier to achieve a life of sobriety, but you need a lot more than medication to achieve long-lasting recovery.
-Most alcoholics have to change their thought patterns, health habits, behaviors and attitudes in order to lead satisfying lives after they’ve stopped drinking.
+Taking Vivitrol® may make it easier to achieve a life of sobriety, but you need a lot more than medication to achieve long-lasting recovery.
+Most alcoholics must change their thought patterns, health habits, behaviors and attitudes in order to lead satisfying lives after they’ve stopped drinking.